 Our next project, in an ancient country, helped all of us to understand what this would mean.
 It was Cambodia, 2012.
 We began a journey with an amazing group of young Cambodian world-class circus performers who offered us a new solution to reconciliation, forgiveness, conflict, identity, and memory theatre.

-And the key to all this was re-imagining empathy and creating an intimate respectful place where generations, separated by a shroud of silence, could become family again.
+And the key to all this was creating a relevant, intimate and respectful place where generations, separated by a shroud of silence, could become family again.

-And when we completed this project playing in Congolese refuge camps on the border of Rwanda where we had premiered Truth in Translation a decade earlier.
-It was now one genocide meeting another genocide, not having known that the other existed.
-It was also performed at teacher training centers in Cambodia where these young performers offered a new way of understanding the past, and by the time it was performed in a magnificent theatre (ArtsEmerson Paramount) in Boston, Massachusetts in the spring of 2019, where the adventurous audiences met the brave youth of tomorrow, we had our completed plans for our next project, The Maelstrom Reckoning.
+And when we completed touring See You Yesterday in a Congolese refugee camp on the border of Rwanda where we had premiered Truth in Translation a decade earlier, survivors of one generation met another not having known that the other existed.
+What was learned there was incorporated into workshops at teacher training centers in five educational centers in Cambodia where these young performers offered a new way of understanding the past.